AbhigyaWangoo/Web-Crawler/README.md

 ```
 To deploy the code, simply clone the repository.
 All the data to train the model
 resides within the 898_data directory.
-Once you've run the model with
-'python3 main.py', and the model has been trained, the executed file will
-assess whatver file is in test.html and provide a profile construction for that
-html page.
-Place whatever html prediction you would like in that file.
+In 'main.py', the main function serves as a
+entry point to train the model, test the model if you choose to, or to predict
+labels for a specific professor html file.
 ```

 ### Requirements and Dependencies